MeeGo: Splashtop

 The latest version of the instant-on OS Splashtop-platform (by Splashtop Inc. which was previously named DeviceVM Inc.) is compliant with MeeGo, and future version of Splashtop will be based on MeeGo and will be available for commercial use in the first half of 2011.

 Release schedule

 It was announced at the Intel Developer Forum 2010 that MeeGo would follow a six-month release schedule.
 Version 1.0 for Atom netbooks and a code drop for the Nokia N900 became available for download as of Wednesday, 26 May 2010.

-Project planning

 Launch

 In February 2011, Nokia announced a partnership with Microsoft for mobile handsets and the departure of Nokia's MeeGo team manager Alberto Torres, leading to speculation as to Nokia's future participation in MeeGo development or using Windows Phone by Nokia.

 In September 2011, Nokia began shipping the first MeeGo smartphone Nokia N9, ahead of the Windows Phone 7 launch expected later this year.
 The first MeeGo-based tablet WeTab was launched in 2010 by Neofonie.

 In early July 2012, Nokia's Meego development lead Sotiris Makrygiannis and other team members left Nokia.